John Smith music composer

 Ubi Caritas Et Amor

 This setting of Ubi Caritas et Amor is scored for SATB without divisi.
 It is suitable for parish church choir as a communion motet or occasional anthem.
 This setting was composed by John Smith in 2016 for the wedding of Laura Wadsworth and Archie Montgomery.
+It is one of three communion motets influenced by plainsong These 3 short motets for parish choir were influenced by gregorian chant.
+The compositions make initial reference to the respective chant before evolving in sympathy with the text and chant style.
+The style pervades all four voices and the method of performance should reflect something of the rhythm and style of the chant.

-Tantum Ergo SATB J.M.Smith b.1947
+Tantum Ergo SATB J.M.Smith, Opus 7.

 Tantum Ergo